 Goods may be released prior to tax determination and collection via guarantees.
 The Measures for Credit Management of Customs Enterprises of the People's Republic of China promulgated in March 2018 stipulate that "the amount of guarantees collected by the customs may be lower than the total amount of taxes that the customs may bear or the amount stipulated by GACC", and that "the application for exemption from guarantees from the customs" may be applied to the enterprises accredited as high-level AEOs.
 However, given that this system does not have corresponding implementation procedures, and implementation levels vary across ports, in general, only a very limited number of enterprises have benefited.
-(Link 7.35)
+(Link 7.43)

 In August 2018, the Customs Department of GACC sent an urgent letter to the Property Insurance Supervision Department of the China Banking Insurance Regulatory Commission to seek the opinions on the "pilot reform of the tariff guarantee insurance".
 GACC requested that the trial run be carried out at 10 customs directly under GACC through 3 insurance companies for two months from September 1 to October 31.
 The pilot program of China's "BOND" policy began to be officially implemented and China customs began to use market-oriented, commercial means to provide tax guarantees, improving convenience and efficiency, while greatly reducing the capital occupation cost of enterprises.
-(Link 7.36)
+(Link 7.44)

-On October 30, 2018, GACC and China Banking and Insurance Regulatory Commission jointly issued Announcement No. 155 of 2018 on the Pilot Operation of Customs Clearance of Customs Guarantee Insurance, according to which, the reform of Customs Guarantee Insurance would be carried out nationwide on November 1.
-(Link 7.37)
+On October 30, 2018, GACC and China Banking and Insurance Regulatory

+Commission jointly issued Announcement No. 155 of 2018 on the Pilot Operation of Customs Clearance of Customs Guarantee Insurance, according to which, the reform of Customs Guarantee Insurance would be carried out nationwide on November 1.
+(Link 7.45)

 On December 26, 2018, GACC issued Announcement No. 215 of 2018 on the Application of Customs Guarantee Insurance to Aggregate Taxation and decided that enterprises could collect taxes on the basis of the Customs Guarantee Insurance Policy from January 1, 2019.
-(Link 7.38)
+(Link 7.46)

 In June 2019, Dalian Customs completed the filing of the first bill of the high-level certification enterprises exempted from guarantee, marking the real implementation of the "high-level certification enterprises exempted from guarantee" policy in the grass-roots customs.
-(Link 7.39) However, this system is rarely reported in the national customs.
-The implementation of this system varies greatly from place to place.
-Generally speaking, the number of beneficiary enterprises is limited.
+(Link 7.47).